Self-therapy refers broadly to the idea of treating one’s own emotional or psychological problems, without the assistance of a therapist.

 “Therapeutic treatment of oneself especially for the purpose of coping with one’s personal or emotional problems”.

 While both involve introspection to some degree or another, therefore, the difference may lie essentially in what distinguishes therapy from counseling.
-WebMD sums this up quite nicely:
+WebMD (WebMD, 2018) sums this up nicely:

 “Counseling is also usually more short-term than therapy.
 Psychotherapy is more long-term than counseling and focuses on a broader range of issues.”

-There is significant overlap between self-therapy and self-help therapy.
+There is a significant overlap between self-therapy and self-help therapy.
 That’s because both terms describe self-driven methods of treating psychological problems or growing our internal capabilities.
-‘Self-help therapy’ implies that a specific problem is being addressed, though there’s no strict definition of it.
-‘Self-therapy’ encompasses growing our capabilities, as we will see later when we discuss the Self-Therapy Journey.
+‘Self help therapy’ implies that a specific problem is being addressed, though there’s no strict definition of it.
+‘Self-therapy’ encompasses growing our capabilities.

 Self-therapy is absolutely something that you can practice on your own to work on anxiety or depression; without needing to become accredited or attain a formal qualification.
 In fact, it can be an economical and more practical solution for less serious cases.